rach7777/monax-may/content/products/index.md

 * Speed: Faster time-to-market as only last-mile configuration is required
 * Upgrades: Updated versions of modules can quickly add features and fix bugs
 * Quality: Highly tested contracts written according to best practices in smart contract development
-* Compliance: Vetted by Eris legal engineers
+* Compliance: Vetted by Monax legal engineers

 Our smart contract modules are written in a modular fashion, which allows combining them to create complex smart contract applications.
 As modules get updated, a rapidly increasing range of applications and use cases become available.